 64x32 RGB LED Matrix - 5mm pitch

 This version is the 5mm pitch 64x32 RGB LED Matrix.
-Please note you cannot use an Arduino UNO to drive this size, its way too big!
-Use an Arduino Mega, Raspberry Pi, BBB or other device that can handle displaying to RGB matricies and has plenty of RAM.
+Please note you cannot use an Arduino UNO to drive this size, it's way too big!
+Use an Arduino Mega, Raspberry Pi, BBB, or another device that can handle displaying to RGB matrices and has plenty of RAM.

 These displays are technically 'chainable' - connect one output to the next input - but our Arduino example code does not support this (yet).